 1 – Develop social commitment to regain consumer confidence

-As the recent Edelman‘s report Trust Barometer 2016 demonstrates, one of the first roles of public relations with community influencers is to regain consumer trust in businesses, organizations and the media.
+As the Edelman Trust Barometer demonstrates, one of the first roles of public relations with community influencers is to regain consumer trust in businesses, organizations and the media.

 Better informed and aware because of the Web and social media consumers demand greater organizational transparency, and an authentic and genuine social commitment.
 At this level, the role of community influencers is to disseminate and amplify the message through their network.